 Students earn one (1.0) credit under the marketing internship course (MKT373)

-MKT 373 - Marketing Internship does not count toward the marketing major.
+MKT 373 - Marketing Internship does not count toward the marketing major or marketing minor.
 MKT 373 is considered a free elective and the credits will count towards the 124 credits necessary for graduation.
 Credits can only be applied for the semester in which the internship is taken.
 Retroactive credits are not allowed.

 First, please review the two highlighted links below: